Salvador-ON/Coronavirus-Game/README.md

 * The first two days are going to be used to get familiar with Phaser 3 framework. and Design content

-* The third day is going to be used to develop the basic game play with the different scenes (Start, Navigation, RPG Fight, Scoreboard, GameOver)
+* The third day is going to be used to develop the basic gameplay with the different scenes (Start, Navigation, RPG Fight, Scoreboard, GameOver)

 * The fourth day is going to be used to develop the firestore database to save the scores and display the scoreboard.
 And make the integration with the game.